Top 10 Reasons to Play a Les Paul

 Or, maybe this is all hyperbole.
 If you play a Les Paul you probably don’t require anyone to explain why you love it so much.
-If you try to explain it yourself, you’ll probably ending up writing an article something like this one.
+If you try to explain it yourself, you’ll probably end up writing an article something like this one.

-In the end it doesn’t matter.
+In the end, it doesn’t matter.
 This is only why I think so highly the Gibson Les Paul.
 Play whatever inspires you.